mesosphere/dcos-kubernetes-quickstart/docs/cncf_conformance.md

 ## Destroy the infrastructure

-When you are finished, run:
+In order to delete the DC/OS cluster created above, run:

 ```shell
 $ make destroy
 ```

-to delete the DC/OS cluster created above.